chiffa/BioFlow/dev_log.rst

 -  Transform all the matrices so that the first one is packed line-based and the second one column-based.
 This will allow the optimization for register pre-pulling in the processor

+- Docker container cp command to accelerate the database rebuild process?

 Possible Major refactoring that would simplify the problem a lot:
 -----------------------------------------------------------------